fuji-fabric/fuji-fabric.github.io/docs/02-Modules/echo.send_custom.md

 :::module
   This module provides `/send-custom` command.

-  To define `custom text` and auto-page them.
+  It allows defining a `custom text` with automatic pagination.

-  And then send it `as message` or `as book` to a specified player.
+  Then it can be sent `as message` or `as book` to a player.

 :::